matt576/image-editing/README.md

 ```bash
 image-editing/code/notebooks/
 ```
-Those serve as tutorials to help getting familiar with the variety of possibilities provided by the Image-Editing tool and generate outputs for examplary images.
+These serve as tutorials to help getting familiar with the variety of possibilities provided by the Image-Editing tool and generate outputs for examplary images.

 List of the available notebooks:
 ```bash